Yaaasminnn/Kryptonite-Bot/README.md

 - - - - or just other things to log?
 - - - have the pi use rsync and crontab?
 - - - backup to my pc? local? cloud?

-- ### Create webpages (not in 1.0)
-- - show info on any currency
-- - show info on a user?

 - ### Currency history can be seen via a visual graph (not in 1.0)